lorenzo-rovigatti/tacoxDNA/README.md

 * `-H, --hydrogens=[true|false]`
 if true, include hydrogen atoms in the PDB file (defaults to true)
 * `-u\--uniform-residue-names`
 drop the `3` and `5` suffixes from the names of residues that are placed at the strands' ends.
-It increases the compatibility with some tools (*e.g.* Chimera and Molecular Maya).
+It increases the compatibility with some tools (*e.g.* Chimera and Molecular Maya)
 * `-o\--one-file-per-strand`
 print one PDB file for each strand